-Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Form 10-Q Section Regulation S-K Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Exhibits May Omit Schedules and Attachments Item 601(a)(5) provides that a company may omit entire schedules and similar attachments to exhibits if the omitted portions (1) do not contain material information and (2) are not otherwise disclosed in the exhibit or the disclosure document.
 The filed exhibit must contain a list that briefly identifies the contents of any omitted schedules and attachments, but the SEC clarified that Item 601(a)(5) does not require a company to prepare a separate list if that information is already included within the exhibit in a manner that conveys the subject matter of the omitted schedules and attachments.
 The amendment to Item 601(a)(5) expanded the existing accommodation of Item 601(b)(2) to all exhibits filed under Item 601.
 Unlike Item 601(b)(2), Item 601(a)(5) does not require a company to include an explicit agreement to furnish a supplemental copy of any omitted schedule upon request of the SEC staff, although other SEC rules require companies to comply with such a request.
-FAST Act Modernization and Simplification of Regulation S- K, Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments Yes □ No □
+FAST Act Modernization and Simplification of Regulation S-K, Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments Yes □ No □

-Form 10-Q Section Or Other Reference K Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No Material Contract Exhibits May Omit Confidential Information Item 601(b)(10) requires companies to file certain material contracts as an exhibit to various SEC reports and registration statements.
-Before the 2019 amendments, the only way to omit immaterial but competitively sensitive information was for a company to request confidential treatment of sensitive information; if the SEC granted the request, companies were permitted to redact specific information from the material contract exhibit publicly filed on EDGAR.
-Item 601(b)(10) permits companies to omit confidential information from material contract exhibits filed under Item 601(b)(10) and certain other exhibits without submitting a confidential treatment request to the SEC if the information satisfies specified conditions.
-Conditions include, among others: the information (1) must not be material and (2) must be likely to cause competitive harm to the company if publicly disclosed.
-Companies must limit redactions to no more information than necessary to prevent competitive harm to the company.
-SEC rules require companies (1) to indicate omitted information with brackets in the filed version of the exhibit, (2) to mark the exhibit index to indicate that portions of the exhibit have been omitted, and (3) to submit marked copies of exhibits for review by SEC staff and provide supplemental materials to the SEC staff promptly upon request.
-The SEC staff may request that the company file an amendment that includes some or all of the previously redacted information.
-Important note: Companies that have previously obtained a confidential information from public release.
-Filing the redacted exhibit on EDGAR following the procedures specified by the 2019 amendments to Item 601(b) of Regulation S-K will not provide renewed confidential treatment for the previously filed information.
+Form 10-Q Section or lation S-K Other ference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No Item of as an Befor component the month of t erial Contract Exhibits May Omit Confidential Information 1601(b)(10) requires companies to file certain material contracts in exhibit to various SEC reports and registration statements.
+The contracts of the 2019 amendments, the only way to omit immaterial but pretitively sensitive information was for a company to request fidential treatment of sensitive information; if the SEC granted the lest, companies were permitted to redact specific information from material contract exhibit publicly filed on EDGAR.
+1601(b)(10) permits companies to omit confidential information in material contracts exhibits filed under Item 601(b)(10) and ain other exhibits without submitting a confidential treatment lest to the SEC if the information satisfies specified conditions, ditions include, among others: the information (1) must not be einal and (2) must be likely to cause competitive harm to the pany if publicly disclosed.
+Companies must limit redactions to no einformation than necessary to prevent competitive harm to the pany.
+Trules require companies (1) to indicate omitted information with exets in the filed version of the exhibit, (2) to mark the exhibit index dicate that portions of the exhibits for review by staff of the SEC sion of Corporation Finance and provide supplemental materials he staff promptly upon request.
+The staff may request that the pany file an amendment that includes some or all of the riously redacted information.
+Fortant note: Companies that have previously obtained a fidential treatment order which is about to expire must file an ication under Rules 406 or 24b-2 to continue to protect the fidential information from public release.
+Filling the redacted bit on EDGAR following the procedures specified by the 2019 endments to Item 601(b) of Regulation S-K will not provide eved confidential treatment for the previously filed rmation.
 Regulation S-K Item 601(b)(10) and 601(b)(2) SEC Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments CF Disclosure Guidance: Topic No. 7: Confidential Treatment Applications Submitted Pursuant to Rules 406 and 24b-2 Yes □ No □